Trollmeneerr/TTS-Truffle/Readme.md

 These are Chrome-related debug messages and can be safely ignored.

 To close the program you need to select the terminal and press ctrl+c or close the terminal window.

+## KNOWN ISSUES
+* Restarting the program mid-stream may cause previous messages to repeat until it catches up with new ones (even if "hide old messages" is enabled).
+* If a user changes the SITE link without starting it with https:// or http://, the program may crash.
+* Pausing TTS can lead to a backlog of messages building up in the queue.
+* TTS may not work properly if Truffle Chat isn’t open in an active Chrome tab or OBS browser source.

 🙌 Credits